 (His companion said, while conversing with him, “Do you disbelieve in He Who created you from dust, then from a sperm-drop, then fashioned you into a well proportioned man?) **( As for me: He is Allah, my Lord, and I do not associate anyone with my Lord.) {18/37-38}

-6- The Divine Creation Making the Earth an Abode for Mankind
+6- The Divine Providence of the Creation and Making the Earth an Abode for Mankind

-Allah has creation by fashioning it in a way that not only indicates that He is the creator, but also that it has been made as an abode wherein we may live.
-The way He has created it with organization, balance and wisdom should propel us to believe in Him and love Him.
+Allah has manifested His providence to His creation by fashioning it in a way that not only indicates that He is the creator, but also that it has been made as an abode wherein we can live.
+The way He has created it with organization, balance and wisdom should make us believe in Him and love Him.

 (Have We not made the earth a resting place?) ** (And the mountains as pegs,) ** (and created you in pairs,) ** (and made your sleep for rest,) ** (and made the night a covering, ) ** (and made the day for seeking livelihood,) ** (and built above you seven mighty heavens,) ** (and made therein a blazing lamp,) ** (and sent down from the rainclouds abundant water,) ** (so that We may produce thereby grains and vegetation,) ** (and gardens with dense foliage?){78/6-16}